jesperekerling/to-do-list/readme.md

 ## About

-Out teacher created a API for us, so we could learn how to fetch data with JavaScript.
+Our teacher created a API for us, so we could learn how to fetch data with JavaScript.
 Including GET, POST, PUT and DELETE.

 ## Project includes